 Traditional memory foam is not very breathable.
-A single piece of dense foam doesn’t allow air to circulate freely so it will absorb and retain the warm humid air generated by your body.
+A single piece of dense memory foam doesn’t allow air to circulate freely.
+As a result, it will absorb and retain the warm humid air generated by your body.
 Alternatively, a breathable pillow filling type like buckwheat hulls allows warm air to escape while being replaced with fresh, cool air.

 Because of these shortcomings, I recommend “shredded” memory foam pillows.